When you think of the different ways we preserve memories, what methods come to mind? Photographs? Newspaper articles? Possibly home movies?

 In the age of digital preservation, there are several moving parts to consider when it comes to preserving family history.
 Mainly: In what ways are your memories, and the media that hold them, vulnerable to the passage of time?

 For many digital and analog formats, time is the biggest enemy.
 Videos wear down.
 A vintage film can succumb to vinegar syndrome or simple decay.
-Many people have treasured recordings of family members, but can’t afford to preserve them in a way that guards against harm.
+Many people have treasured recordings of family members recounting their memories and oral history, but can’t afford to preserve them in a way that guards against harm.
 Chilled storage spaces and airtight equipment are out of the budget for many people looking to preserve family history.

 Looking farther into the future, even when historical documentation is handled according archival perservation standards, there is no guarantee that the technology of the future will be able to process and play the recorded media of the past!